jfharden/bridgeboard-pc-boot-patcher/README.md

 ## Current Status

 The ROM patch has been tested with Amiga Janus 2.1 only, and only on an Amiga 2000 with an A2286 Bridgeboard.

+I've only been able to test the built executable on macOS.